 - Apply an understanding of academic integrity and ethically responsible communication skills required across business disciplines.

 - Apply knowledge and skills to communicate verbally as well as in written and digital formats, in a respectful and culturally appropriate manner.

 - Apply corporate governance principles and understand the ethical ramifications of business decision making.

 - Explain legal and ethical issues related to using data in a business context.

 - Demonstrate the ability to communicate effectively with relevant stakeholders in a culturally appropriate and professional manner.

 - Engage in reflective practice to self-evaluate cultural capability and readiness for employment.

 - Apply discipline knowledge to create value and solve business problems in ways that demonstrate responsible business decision making.

 Graduate Statement of Commitment to Responsible Professional Practice

-From 2020, all graduating Business and Commerce students will be presented with the following statement:
+From 2021, graduating Business and Commerce students will be presented with the following statement: